UPDATE: Trinidad and Tobago Law and Legal Research

 This guide outlines in detail the various resources available for researching the laws and legal system of the Republic of Trinidad and Tobago.
 As a quick introduction, here are key research websites for locating Trinidad and Tobago laws:

 The Republic of Trinidad and Tobago, formerly a British colony, is now an independent member of the British Commonwealth.
-This Caribbean twin island Nation, was originally discovered by Christopher Columbus in 1498 and occupied briefly by the Spanish until it was captured in 1797 by the British, who brought African slaves to Trinidad and later invited Indian indentured laborers to the island.
+Christopher Columbus encountered and named the islands in 1498.
+They were occupied briefly by the Spanish until it was captured in 1797 by the British, who brought African slaves to Trinidad and later invited Indian indentured laborers to the island.

 The British ruled Trinidad and Tobago under the Crown Colony System from 1831-1925.
 Under this system, a Governor advised by a resident legislative council ruled the island for the British government.
 By 1956, Trinidad and Tobago had established a form of self-government under colonial rule, but it was not until 1976, that Trinidad and Tobago became a self-governing republic.

-· History of Port-of-Spain (The capital of Trinidad and Tobago): Overview of The Port-of-Spain Corporation, origins of Port-of-Spain (originally posted on the Official Port-of-Spain website), facts about Port-of-Spain, and Port-of-Spain City Corporation Standing Orders (1996).
+· History of Port-of-Spain (The capital of Trinidad and Tobago): Overview of The Port-of-Spain Corporation , origins of Port-of-Spain (originally posted on the Official Port-of-Spain website), facts about Port-of-Spain .

 · Evolution of a Nation - A series of lectures on bicameralism (2012)